 The sequent calculus LKF for polarized formulas is presented in Figure 3: this presentation is a simplification of our original presentation given in (Liang and Miller 2009).
 This proof system uses one-sided sequents, but of two varieties, namely, $\vdash \Gamma \Uparrow \Theta$ and $\vdash A \Downarrow \Theta$, where Γ is a multiset of polarized formulas, Θ is a set of polarized formulas, and A is a single polarized formula.
 The up and down arrows separate sequents into two zones: the zone on the right of the arrows (written using Θ) is called the storage for that sequent.
 In notation such as $\vdash \Gamma, \Gamma' \Uparrow \Theta, \Theta'$, the multiset Γ, Γ' represents the multiset sum of Γ and Γ' while the set Θ, Θ' represents the union of the two sets Θ and Θ' : it is, of course, possible for Θ and Θ' to share a non-empty intersection.
 When moving a collection of polarized formulas from the left of the \Uparrow into storage, we coerce multisets into sets in the obvious way.
-Note that by inspection, the storage of the sequent in the conclusion of an inference rule is always a subset of storage of the sequents in the premises.
-We say that the polarized of the sequents in the premises.
+Note that by inspection, the storage of the sequents in the premises.
+We say that the polarized formulas and the polarized formulas is not polarized formulas.